 There’s trouble in Bear Country.

-The Runt came running down the admin hall before sun up this morning yelling at the top of his lungs.
+Scat came running down the admin hall before sun up this morning yelling at the top of his lungs.

 “Get up, Get up.
 They took our fuel.
 They took our fuel. “